syseleven/grav-docs-metakube/pages/03.addons/03.metakube-monitoring/default.en.md

         - addon
 ---

-The monitoring addon installs a complete monitoring and alerting stack which enables monitoring the cluster as well as all workloads in it.
+The monitoring Add-On installs a complete monitoring and alerting stack which enables monitoring the cluster as well as all workloads in it.

 It automatically comes with sensible, generic dashboards and alerting rules for Kubernetes clusters, and can be easily extended with custom metric sources, dashboards and alerting rules.